joomla/joomla-platform/README.markdown

 * When your feature is ready for review, make a pull request.

 Platform improvements may also be submitted via the CMS Feature Tracker.
 Please use the category Joomla!
 Libraries for any platform features submitted by that route.

+You can also find suggestions and rated ideas at the Joomla Idea Pool: http://ideas.joomla.org

 Note that many great features can be contributed to the community by way of extensions and do not need to be included in the core Joomla! distribution.
 Also, features that start as extensions can be included into the core program at a later time.